-The Middle School Mathematics and Science Teaching Program (an undergraduate major) is designed to prepare candidates to earn a Bachelor of Science degree and to meet the MSDE requirements for dual certification in mathematics and science grades 4-9.
+The Middle School Education, Mathematics and Science Area Concentration, Teaching Program (an undergraduate major) is designed to prepare candidates to earn a Bachelor of Science degree and to meet the MSDE requirements for dual certification in mathematics and science grades 4-9.
 The program courses are closely aligned with standards set by the State of Maryland and the Association for Middle Level Education (AMLE).

 Students take a set of mathematics and science courses.
 The mathematics courses are particularly geared toward middle school teacher candidates.
 They include courses in mathematical problem solving, numbers and operations, algebra and geometry, and statistics and probability.
 The science component includes courses in physics, chemistry, biology, and atmospheric and geological sciences.
 All candidates also take education courses in middle-level philosophy and pedagogy, equity and diversity, science and mathematics teaching methods, and adolescent development.